 However, Blueair’s ionization process has been lab-tested to ensure that the ozone levels leaving the device are lower than the levels entering it.
 It’s one of its top features and the best of both worlds.
 Ionization can be an extremely effective means of eliminating pollutants if it’s used properly, and Blueair knows its stuff.

 The Classic 405 is a seamless mold air purifier that provides excellent performance for medium-sized areas (rated for spaces up to 434 square feet).
-It’s extremely quiet even on its highest setting, and the machine can be controlled via Blueair’s mobile app “Blueair Friend.”
+It’s extremely quiet even on its highest setting, and the machine can be controlled via Blueair’s mobile app, “Blueair Friend.”
 It’s a great air purifier for large-room apartments or homes.
-We had a little bit of trouble with Wi-Fi connectivity on our test units, but after some reconfiguration we were able to reliably connect.
-Being able to operate a home appliance via a mobile app adds greatly to this product’s convenience, almost like using a remote control.
+We had a little bit of trouble with Wi-Fi connectivity on our test units, but after reconfiguring, we could reliably connect.
+Operating a home appliance via a mobile app greatly adds to this product’s convenience, almost like using a remote control.
 Our recommendation though is that consumers interested in buying the 405, or another one of Blueair’s noni models, also purchase Blueair’s Aware indoor air quality sensor – otherwise, the mobile app only allows users to change the fan speed.